torvalds/linux/Documentation/networking/gtp.rst

 on the inner (user) IP layer, or on the outer (transport) layer.

-Unfortunately, the Kernel module currently supports IPv6 neither for the User IP payload, nor for the outer IP layer.
+Unfortunately, the Kernel module currently supports IPv6 neither for the User IP payload, analr for the outer IP layer.
 Patches or other Contributions to fix this are most welcome!

 Mailing List